 Comic-book films and other would-be blockbusters are becoming more diverse by degrees, offering a wider array of female characters.
 But with this has come a frustratingly hollow, corporate-minded feminism that deems a moment like the “Just a Girl” needle drop in Captain Marvel as progress rather than the cynical ploy it actually is.
 Yan and Hodson bypass this by interweaving moments and gestures that call attention to the prosaic, misogynistic encounters women face in a way that provides a trenchant framework for Harley’s unruliness.

 In a pivotal scene midway through the film, Harley is severely drunk outside of Black Mask’s club with a man who coos in her ear and ignores her pleas to go home.
 Her body is supine in his grasp, barely able to stand up on her own.
 He drags her to a van, intending to assault her.
 But before he can, the singer and future superhero Black Canary (Jurnee Smollett-Bell) saves Harley, effortlessly kicking and subduing the men who planned to harm her.
 What’s crucial about this scene is that Black Canary and Harley aren’t allies yet.
 (Actually, far from it — Black Canary finds Harley absolutely annoying.)
 The moment speaks to the camaraderie among women who must protect each other against the larger forces that shape their lives.
 The film takes a sidelong glance at the idea that the very quality that makes Harley so electrifying to watch also makes her an annoyance and target in a patriarchal society that wants to destroy that spirit.

 The world doesn’t quite know what to do with women’s passions.
 It’s easy for the vigorous to be seen as the excessive, the passionate to be beaten down.
-Birds of Prey is in essence a fantasy that offers a different, brighter outlook for women who choose not to play by the rules.
+Birds of Prey is a beautiful fantasy for women who choose not to play by the rules.